hazelcast/hazelcast-reference-manual/src/replicatedmap/ReplicatedMap.md

 ### Example Replicated Map Code

 Here is an example of replicated map code.
-The HazelcastInstance `getReplicatedMap` methods gets the replicated map, and the replicated map `put` creates map entries.
+The HazelcastInstance's `getReplicatedMap` method gets the replicated map, and the replicated map's `put` method creates map entries.

 ```java
 import com.hazelcast.core.Hazelcast;